Subcontracting fees and charges policy

 Partner organisation must be able to demonstrate the ability to deliver high quality training and education and that they have a strong financial standing.

 This policy applies to all subcontracted partner arrangements.
-It sets out how the College will apply fees and charges to contracts with organisations subcontracted to deliver training and education on the College’s behalf.
+It sets out how NSCG will apply fees and charges to contracts with organisations subcontracted to deliver training and education on NSCG’s behalf.

-This document outlines the College’s subcontracting fees and charges policy for the 2016-17 academic year.
-This policy is published in line with Skills Funding Agency requirements stated in the Funding Rules 2016-17 and the Education Funding Agency Funding Regulations for Post 16 Provision.
+This document outlines NSCG’s subcontracting fees and charges policy for the 2017-18 academic year.
+This policy is published in line with Education & Skills Funding Agency requirements stated in the Funding Rules 2017-18 and the Apprenticeship Funding and Performance-management Rules for Training Providers.

-The College is committed to provide high quality education and training to meet both local and national skills priorities.
-The College recognises that in order to provide such services subcontracting and partnership working is essential.
+NSCG is committed to provide high quality education and training to meet both local and national skills priorities.
+NSCG recognises that in order to provide such services subcontracting and partnership working is essential.
 The main reasons for subcontracting are:

 - to build capacity to deliver training in skills priority areas;